Dispositions describes the overall outcome of the alert/case.

 DISPOSITION NAMES DO NOT SUPPORT UNDERSCORES.

-The will be available as per the image below:
+You can classify your dispositions as per the image below:

 - Your organization must setup dispositions.